HSF/hsf.github.io/_gsdocs-proposals/2020/proposal_ROOTdocumentation.md

 The minimum results for each task to consider the project successful are:

-- Make sur the manual, at least in the introductory part of each section, does not require physics knowledges.
+- Make sure the manual, at least in the introductory part of each section, does not require physics knowledges.
 - With the help of the ROOT Python experts implement the structure of a guide for ROOT python bindings.